-Sustainability challenge Programme • Our impact on the SDGs Climate action Energy efficiency and operations our main contributions are to SDGs 7 and As a world-leading renewable energy company, our main contributions are to SDGs 7 and 13 where Climate action 2.
-Decarbonisation of our supply chair wholesale buying and selling of nat we aspire to have a transformative impact.
-Climate action Deployment of offshore wind Deployment of onshore renewables Reliable energy systems Greener combined heat and power Green energy utilisation and integral • 7 AFRIGAME AND I 3 EMARE I 3 EMARE I 3 EMARE Sustainable finance 7.
+Sustainability challenge Programme ●- ] ●-] ●-] ●-] Our impact on the SDGs Climate action Energy efficiency Climate action and operations our main contributions are to SDGs 7 of As a world-leading renewable energy compa our main contributions are to SDGs 7 and 13 ind 13 where we aspire to have a transformative impact.
+Climate action Deployment of offsho Deployment of onsho Greener combined he ore renewables 7 AFTERDANSEAND CLAN DERBY 13 COMME Reliable energy systems 6.
+Green energy utilisati ion and integration 7 clan elever Sustainable finance 7.
 Financing green